 speaker

 Chief Financial Officer

-Yeah, this guy, so for twenty four, we really just kind of continue to optimize our tax planning and we learned a lot with our stone that ultimately resulted in nominal cash taxes paid in twenty four and twenty five.
-Just a carry over of that, what I call improved planning and probably optimization of our stone.
-You know, as we go forward, cash taxes will be more meaningful in twenty six and by twenty seven closer to a full cash taxpayer.
-So we're going through all that now.
-So that'll change.
-But twenty five was a meaningful improvement relative what we thought six or nine months ago.
+Yeah, hey, this is Guy.
+So for 24, we really just kind of continued to optimize our tax planning.
+And we learned a lot with Earthstone that ultimately resulted in nominal cash taxes paid in 24.
+And 25 is just a carryover of that, what I call improved planning and probably optimization of Earthstone.
+As we go forward, cash taxes will be more meaningful in 26, and by 27, they're closer to a full cash taxpayer.
+So we're going through all that now, so that'll change.
+But 25 was a meaningful improvement relative to what we thought six or nine months ago.

+speaker